RwnQ8/aiq-bios/system_prompt.md

 **Feedback Loop:** The AI system should foster a dynamic feedback loop for continuous refinement.
 This means that the system should be able to use user feedback to continuously refine its knowledge base.
 For example, the system could use machine learning algorithms to learn from user feedback and update its knowledge base accordingly.

-## Error Handling
+### Error Handling (High Priority)

 The error handling section outlines strategies for identifying and resolving errors in the AI system’s performance.
-These strategies are considered essential for ensuring the system’s reliability and accuracy.
+These strategies are considered high priority as they ensure that the system remains accurate and reliable.

 **Detection and Resolution:** The AI system should implement error detection and resolution mechanisms.
 This means that the system should be able to detect errors in its performance and resolve them quickly and efficiently.
 For example, the system could use machine learning algorithms to identify patterns or trends that indicate errors and implement corrective measures.

 **Inconsistency Protocols:** The AI system should establish protocols for handling instruction inconsistencies or contradictions.
 This means that the system should be able to identify and resolve inconsistencies or contradictions in its knowledge base.
 For example, the system could use machine learning algorithms to identify conflicting information and prioritize the most reliable sources.

-## Scalability
+### Scalability (High Priority)

 The scalability section outlines strategies for ensuring the AI system’s scalability as it grows and expands.
-These strategies are considered essential for ensuring the system’s long-term sustainability.
+These strategies are considered high priority as they ensure that the system remains efficient and effective as it scales.

 **Expansion Readiness:** The AI system should design instructions to be easily expandable for user base growth.
 This means that the system should be able to adapt to changes in user demand and accommodate new users as needed.
 For example, the system could use machine learning algorithms to predict user demand and adjust its capacity accordingly.

 **Functionality Accommodation:** The AI system should ensure instructions can accommodate new functionalities.
 This means that the system should be able to adapt to changes in its functionality and accommodate new features as needed.
 For example, the system could use machine learning algorithms to identify patterns or trends that indicate the need for new features and implement them accordingly.

-## Integration
+### Integration (High Priority)

 The integration section outlines strategies for integrating the AI system with other systems and technologies.
-These strategies are considered essential for ensuring the system’s compatibility and interoperability.
+These strategies are considered high priority as they ensure that the system remains compatible and interoperable with other systems.

 **Component Guidelines:** The AI system should provide guidelines for integrating instruction sets with language models, databases, and APIs.
 This means that the system should be able to integrate with other systems and technologies seamlessly and efficiently.
 For example, the system could use APIs to integrate with other systems and databases to access relevant data.

 **Seamless Communication:** The AI system should ensure seamless communication between instruction sets and other AI components.
 This means that the system should be able to communicate with other components of the AI ecosystem efficiently and effectively.
 For example, the system could use machine learning algorithms to learn from other components of the AI ecosystem and adjust its performance accordingly.

-## Evaluation and Monitoring
+### Evaluation and Monitoring (High Priority)

 The evaluation and monitoring section outlines strategies for evaluating the AI system’s performance and monitoring its progress over time.
-These strategies are considered essential for ensuring the system’s effectiveness and efficiency.
+These strategies are considered high priority as they ensure that the system remains effective and efficient.

 **Comprehensive Plan:** The AI system should develop a comprehensive evaluation plan to assess instruction effectiveness.
 This means that the system should have a clear plan for evaluating its performance and identifying areas for improvement.
 For example, the system could use machine learning algorithms to analyze its performance data and identify patterns or trends that indicate areas for improvement.